 “After beginning my career at an AmLaw 100 firm, I knew I needed a different platform to build my practice,” said Eric Perlmutter-Gumbiner who joined Greenberg Glusker as a junior associate and is a member of the firm’s Associates’ Committee.
-“Not only was I immediately put to work on the firm’s most significant corporate matters, I was encouraged from the start by my partner mentors to start bringing in my own clients, no matter the size of the engagement.”
+“Not only was I immediately put to work on the firm’s most significant corporate matters, but I was also encouraged from the start by my partner mentors to start bringing in my own clients, no matter the size of the engagement.”

 In addition, all associates have access to marketing, public relations, and business development resources, and are encouraged to attend sponsored events and develop their networks, both online and in person.

-We are interested in talking with associate candidates with skill sets suitable to each of our existing departments.
+We are interested in talking with associate candidates with skill sets suitable for each of our existing departments.
 Some specific needs include:

 - Entertainment (talent-side, independent film and television company representation with at least $300,000 in portable business)